LostPy/OsuData/README.md

 With `script.py` you can visualize someone stats of osu_folder, export all beatmaps from osu! folder in a csv file or xlsx file, and visualize Dataframe of a beatmap or beatmaps from a folder.
  1. Open your favourite console

- 2. Go to OsuData's directory : `cd C:/path/of/OsuData`
+ 2. Go to osuData's directory : `cd C:/path/of/osuData`

  3. Execute `script.py` file with Python 3 : `python3 script.py` or `python.exe script.py`